foundriesio/docs/source/reference/linux.rst

 Linux microPlatform Reference Manual
 ====================================

-The Open Source Foundries Linux microPlatform is an extensible software and hardware platform that makes it easier to develop, secure, and maintain Internet-connected Linux-based embedded devices.
+The Foundries.io Linux microPlatform is an extensible software and hardware platform that makes it easier to develop, secure, and maintain Internet-connected Linux-based embedded devices.